HDFGroup/h5pyd/README.rst

 Create new issues at http://github.com/HDFGroup/h5pyd/issues for any problems you find.

-For general questions/feedback, please use the hdf list (hdf-forum@lists.hdfgroup.org).
+For general questions/feedback, please use the Kita forum (https://forum.hdfgroup.org/c/kita).